ultral/ultral.github.io/it/ansible-testing-en.md

 ![Ansible refactoring](assets/at_lint.png?raw=true "Ansible refactoring")

-So, we started from the linting.
-It was good start point.
+So, we with started from the linting.
+It was a good start point.

 ### Day № 181: Green Build Master

 ![Ansible refactoring](assets/200k_int_code_gbm.png?raw=true "Ansible refactoring")

 Linting was the very first step to the Green Build Master.
-I coted almost nothing, but it created the good habits & processes inside the team:
+I coted almost nothing, but it created good habits & processes inside the team:

 * Red test is bad, you should fix it.
 * If you see code smell - improve it.